Chapter 1 : Charming Minnie

 We were paraded along in this humiliating manner until we reached McGonagall’s office.
 I always wondered how Gryffindor had lucked out and gotten her as our Head of House.
 Life just wasn’t fair.

 Barry knocked on the door, his lips still pursed in that disgustingly disapproving line.
-After a moment, it cracked open to reveal McGonagall, resplendent in all her midnight glory.
+After a moment, the door cracked open to reveal McGonagall, resplendent in all her midnight glory.
 Her dull brown hair was wound tightly in sensible-looking curlers, and her robe was its unfailing tarlatan plaid.

 Her eyes barely widened when she caught sight of us.
 “Oh my Merlin,” she whispered.
 Heaving a great sigh, she opened the door.
 “Bring them in.”